csci-1301/csci-1301.github.io/labs/ConstructorToString/readme.md

 - A method to set the value of each attribute ("setters")
 - A method to get the value of each attribute ("getters")

-To test your `Room` class, edit your main method to create a `Room` object and ask the user for its name, length and width, and then display on the screen the name of the Room object that was created.
+To test your `Room` class, edit your `Main` method to create a `Room` object and ask the user for its name, length and width, and then display on the screen the name of the `Room` object that was created.

 ## Adding Methods